wn-doolittle/caliper-spec/caliper.md

 * `type`: the string value `Annotation` MUST be specified.
 * `annotator`: the [Agent](#agent), typically a [Person](#person) who created the Annotation SHOULD be specified.
 * `annotated`: the [DigitalResource](#digitalResource) that was annotated by the actor SHOULD be specified.
-Note that DigitalResource is a generic type that is subclassed for more precise type specificity.
-Utilize DigitalResource only if no suitable subclass exists to represent the annotated resource.
+Note that DigitalResource is a generic type that is subtyped for more precise type specificity.
+Utilize DigitalResource only if no suitable subtype exists to represent the annotated resource.

 #### Subclasses
 [BookmarkAnnotation](#bookmarkAnnotation), [HighlightAnnotation](#highlightAnnotation), [SharedAnnotation](#sharedAnnotation), [TagAnnotation](#tagAnnotation)